Asheville, North Carolina: Film and television

-The Asheville Film Festival completed its sixth year, but the City of Asheville ceased to fund it, putting its future in doubt.
-The city is an annual participant in the 48-Hour Film Project.

-The Twin Rivers Media Festival is an independent multi-media film festival held annually in downtown Asheville.
-The festival held its 20th annual event in May 2013.
+Several brief-lived film festivals have been held in Asheville.
+The Asheville Film Festival was first held in 2003, but the City of Asheville ceased funding it in 2010.
+From 2011 to 2014, filmmakers Sandi and Tom Anton relaunched the defunct Asheville Film Fest as Asheville Cinema Fest.
+From 2016 to 2018, A-B Tech hosted an independent Asheville Film Festival without city sponsorship.
+The Asheville Jewish Film Festival began in 2009 and was most recently (as of 2024) held in 2019.

+Currently active film and multimedia events in Asheville include the 48-Hour Film Project, which the city participates in annually; Cat Fly Fest, founded in 2017; Connect Beyond Festival, launched in 2018; and the Twin Rivers Media Festival, which held its 30th annual event in 2024.

 Places of worship

 Places of worship in Asheville include the Roman Catholic Basilica of St. Lawrence, the Episcopal Cathedral of All Souls and St. Luke's Church, and the Jewish Congregation Beth Israel.

 Restaurants

 Asheville was the first U.S. city recognized by the Green Restaurant Association as a Green Dining Destination (significant density of green restaurants).

-Notable local restaurants include Plant, an upscale vegan restaurant, and Tupelo Honey Cafe.

 In 2022, two Asheville restaurants were given the James Beard Award.
 Chai Pani received Outstanding Restaurant and Cúrate received the award for Outstanding Hospitality.
-Asheville is also home to Cantoneese chef J Chong who was a finalist on the HBO cooking competition, The Big Brunch.
+Asheville is also home to Cantonese chef J Chong who was a finalist on the HBO cooking competition, The Big Brunch.